Information and frequently asked questions on passenger cars.

 The law requires that new vehicles must use metric units i.e., km on the speedometer.

 Passenger cars are not currently within this scope.
-Intelligent speed assistance (ISA) technology will be mandated in some new vehicle models from July 2022.
+Intelligent speed assistance (ISA) technology has been mandated in some new vehicle models since July 2022.

 It is advisable to make your reservation directly with a car rental company approved by the Car Rental Council of Ireland.
 Any complaint with respect to your car rental service should be lodged with this council.

 You can contact European Consumer Centre Ireland ( ECCI).

 Yes.
 All vehicles in use in a public place must conform to Construction, Equipment and Use Regulations.
 In summary the vehicle shall be maintained in a roadworthy condition at all times and must not present a danger to any road user.

 Yes.
 We would always advise that you carry out a walk around check before driving any vehicle.
 Always check that there is valid insurance and tax and if the vehicle is over four years that there is a valid NCT disc displayed on the windscreen.